 3. Attendance list: before addressing the agenda, the number of shareholders present or represented in the meeting is determined, as well as the value of their shareholdings.

 4. Convening of the meeting: at the first summons, the meeting will be deemed validly convened when shareholders present or represented hold at least 25% of the subscribed capital with voting rights.
 At the second summons, the meeting will be validly convened regardless of the percentage of capital represented, except in the case that the bylaws establish a set quorum.
 However, a reinforced quorum will be acquired for the meeting to agree on certain accords such as an increase or decrease in share capital and any other modification of the corporate bylaws (50% at the first call and 25% at the second), as established by the law and the corporate bylaws.

 5. Conduct of the Meeting: Reading of the agenda and presentations that may be established by the officers.

 6. Exercising of shareholders right to information: during the course of the meeting shareholders can request information or clarification on items included in the agenda.
 Once the period of presentations has been concluded, the meeting will proceed to answer shareholders, generally by officers.

 7. Voting: once interventions have been finalized the meeting will proceed to vote on agreed proposals.
 Votes will be deemed those of shareholders present or represented at the meeting.
 Remote votes previously issued through the channels established by the company will also be counted.

 8. Adoption of agreements: in limited liability companies, normally a simple majority of votes will be required, although on certain matters established by the law or in the bylaws, bigger majorities may be established.

-In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are established in the Bylaws of the Bank and in the General Meeting Regulations, both of which are available on the corporate web page, as well as all of the information relevant to the holding of the next General Meeting for 2019.
+In the case of BBVA, the rules applied on the procedure and execution of the General Meeting are established in the Bylaws of the Bank and in the Annual General Meeting Regulations, both are available on the corporate website along with all the information related to the upcoming 2020 Annual General Meeting.